robertfobrien/VA-vaccine-bot/README.md

 ## How to use this tool

-run to install all the packages we use
+run to install all the packages:
 ```
 yarn
 ```